Which city is cheaper, Rome or Athens?

 The spring attracts plenty of travelers to both Athens and Rome.
 Many travelers come to Athens for the activities around the city and the natural beauty.
 Furthermore, many visitors come to Rome in the spring for the activities around the city and the natural beauty.

 Athens is a little warmer than Rome in the spring.
-The temperature in Athens is usually 16°C (60°F) in April, and Rome stays around 14°C (57°F).
+The daily temperature in Athens averages around 16°C (60°F) in April, and Rome fluctuates around 14°C (57°F).

 People are often attracted to the plentiful sunshine in Rome this time of the year.
 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Rome during spring.
 Athens gets 226 hours of sunny skies, while Rome receives 204 hours of full sun in the spring.